eellpp/pubScratchpad/Tech/programming/java/cookbook/NestedInnerClass.md

+### Use Cases:

+**`Static Nested Classes`**: Often used for helper classes, constants, or utility classes that are closely related to the outer class but don't need access to its instance state.
+**`Inner Classes`**: Commonly used in event handling, adapter patterns, or when you need a class that is intimately tied to the instance of the outer class.

 ### Types of Inner Classes:

 1. **Non-static Inner Class (Regular Inner Class)**:
    - This type of inner class is associated with an instance of the outer class.
 It can access all fields and methods of the outer class, including private members.